KaganCanSit/LinkChecker/README.md

 - Provides detailed logs indicating the status of each link, including HTTP status codes and error messages.
 - Automatically installs required packages (curl and parallel) if they are missing.
 - Supports customizing the number of threads for scanning to optimize performance.
-- If desired, certain connections can be removed from the scope of screening.
+- Allows excluding specific links from the scan.
-- Files containing links can be printed on the daily file optionally.
+- Optionally prints files containing links to a daily log file.
-- Only at the error level content can be printed on the daily file.
+- Can log content only at the error level.

 ## Required
 The Link Checker requires the following packages to be installed: